-Define social innovations and their main characteristics, understand the concept of social experiment Analyse social innovations contribution to social change in different areas Analyse the state and potential of social innovations in social policy and social work Critically assess the state and impact of social innovations in the Croatian socio-cultural context Plan of different phases of social innovations development Propose different tools for development and transfer of social innovations izv. prof. dr. sc.
-Gordana Berc
+Define social innovations and their main characteristics, understand the concept of social experiment Analyse social innovations contribution to social change in different areas

+Analyse the state and potential of social innovations in social policy and social work

+Critically assess the state and impact of social innovations in the Croatian socio-cultural context Plan of different phases of social innovations development izv. prof. dr. sc.
+Gordana Berc Semester: Summer